databinding-gmbh/T4.FileManager.VisualStudio/README.md

 ## Running

-The execution of the generation remains on the original T4 Text Templates (https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019).
+The execution of the generation remains on the original [T4 Text Templates](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019).

 ## Testing